vaibhav253/Enhancement-of-Brain-MRI-Tumor-Segmentation-using-Multimodality-Learning/README.md

 # Data Preprocess
 In the data preporcessing, the first step is to resizing the image size 240X240 into 192X192 according the U-Net architecture.
 The second step is removing the unncessary slices.
 So removed the first 30 and last 35 slices and selecting only middle 90 slices.
 # Dataset
-Whoel Dataset You can Download from: [MICCSI 2019](https://www.med.upenn.edu/sbia/brats2018.html) Download Numpy array of each modalities from here
+Whole dataset you can download from: [MICCAI 2019](https://www.med.upenn.edu/sbia/brats2018.html)

+Download Numpy array of each modalities from here 1)Flair https://drive.google.com/open?id=1m_A_Z36pF3u0MhSlMkWBxFLhOgl0e_01
-# Flair
-https://drive.google.com/open?id=1m_A_Z36pF3u0MhSlMkWBxFLhOgl0e_01

-# T1
+2)T1
 # T2
 # T1CE
 # Label_all